Come For a Visit

 Each year the Catholic Education Foundation for the Diocese of Joliet provides numerous grants for tuition assistance.
 Assessment of need is calculated through FACTS® and award decisions are based on yearly applications.
 To receive tuition assistance through the diocese or through the school, this application must be submitted by the published yearly deadline.

 Below is the link to the FACTS® application.
-Apply now for the 2018-19 school year.
+Apply now for the new school year.
 We hope to welcome you soon as a part of our St. Jude School community!

 Click here to begin your application: https://online.factsmgt.com/signin/41PX9

 The Diocese of Joliet through the Catholic Education Foundation provides tuition assistance for families with children attending Catholic schools in the Diocese.

 For more information visit: Catholic Education Foundation

 For information on the Illinois Tax Credit Scholarship, please click here:

 I am ready to enroll my child.
 What is the next step?

 We are delighted to welcome you to our St. Jude family.
 You may begin the enrollment process by filling out the Intent to Enroll form and submitting your registration fee.
 Click here to for the Intent to Enroll form.

 Yes, St. Jude has half-day preschool options for 3 & 4 year old children.